Our Guides

 Monte Montepare Profile Photo

-Monte is known around the valley as a leader in innovation and exploration.
-He has pioneered packrafting first descents, and wrote a packraft guide to McCarthy Creek and a guide to local bouldering.
-When he’s not in Alaska, Monte tours with The Moth telling real stories on stage, and is on the board of American Packrafting Association.
+Monte is known around the valley as a leader in innovation and exploration, pioneering backpacking routes and packraft first descents.
+He’s also wrote the packraft guide to McCarthy Creek and a guide to local bouldering.
+When he’s not in Alaska, Monte tours with The Moth telling real stories on stage.

-Monte is a Wilderness First Responder, and an AMGA Rock Apprentice, Avalanche II, Rigging for Rescue, CPR and Swiftwater Rescue certified.
+Monte is a Wilderness First Responder, an AMGA Apprentice Rock Guide and is Avalanche II, Rigging for Rescue, CPR and Swiftwater Rescue certified.

 Michael Stabile